Snowball-Finance/snowball-docs/resources/guides/compounding-guide-trader-joe.md

 2\) Find the pool you want to deposit into.
 In this example, we will use the AVAX-SNOB pool from Trader Joe.

-3\) Click on **Get JLP**.
+3\) Click on **Get JLP**:

 ![](<../../.gitbook/assets/Screen Shot 2021-08-02 at 7.18.03 PM (1).png>)

 4\) This will take you to the Trader Joe website.
 There you can select the amount of tokens you want to deposit.
-Once you've done that, select **Approve SNOB **(Will depend on what token you are depositing).
+Once you've done that, select **Approve SNOB** (Will depend on what token you are depositing).
 You will be asked to approve the transaction in your wallet.

 ![](<../../.gitbook/assets/Screen Shot 2021-08-02 at 7.01.28 PM.png>)